 I started wearing leggings from LulaRoe (I’m not going down the rabbit hole with you.
 I don’t sell them.
 I wear them.
 I love them.).
 I wore clothing from J. Jill because it had an elastic waist, a great cut, and incredibly comfortable materials.
 I found t-shirts that were comfortable and fit well and wore them with shorts.

-As it turns out, wearing comfortable clothes was another core tenant of self-care for me.
+As it turns out, wearing comfortable clothes was another core tenet of self-care for me.
 Each night when I picked out my outfit for the next day it was a gift.
 It was a way of saying to myself: “tomorrow you will be comfortable all day.
 When things are bad and you do not know what to do, the comfort of your clothes and body will not make you feel worse.
 They will not be a distraction from getting better.”

 If you met me now and I did not tell you, you would have no idea of where I’ve been.
 I’m stable.
 I’m productive.
 I’m happy.
 I’m optimistic.
 I’m authentic.
 I’m engaged (in life.
 I’ve been (mostly) happily married for 16 years).
 I’m friendly.
 I’m conversational.
 I’m excited.
 My passion is back.
 Though I am not at all new-agey, I really am stepping into my power and it is awesome.